 Drinking alcohol affects all these three parts of the body’s reproductive system.
 The adverse effects of alcohol increase with the amount you drink.
 So the more you drink, the greater the damage – binge drinking being especially harmful.

 Effects on men

 Alcohol reduces the amount of testosterone in your blood and increases the breakdown of testosterone in your liver.
 This then reduces the amount of testosterone in your blood.
 This testosterone can also be broken down to an oestrogen hormone, which may cause men’s breasts to grow.

 Heavy consumption of alcohol can cause male fertility problems, as well as decreasing sex drive and performance.

 Effects on women

 Drinking heavily or excessively affects a woman’s menstrual cycle and ovulation.
 This makes it difficult for her to conceive a baby.
 However, the negative effects of alcohol on reproduction are reversible if you reduce, or even stop drinking.
-DrinkWise and the National Health and Medical Research Council recommends that if you are planning to become pregnant it’s safest not to drink alcohol.
+DrinkWise and the National Health and Medical Research Council recommend that if you are planning to become pregnant it’s safest not to drink alcohol.

 Download our brochures and materials on alcohol and pregnancy under ‘resources’ on this page.